Mark Slackmeyer: Character biography

 One of Mark's most famous appearances was on the May 29, 1973, strip published during the Watergate scandal, in which Mark proclaimed that Attorney General John N. Mitchell was "Guilty!
 Guilty, Guilty, Guilty!!"
 Mark later did the same to describe Ronald Reagan, John Poindexter, and Oliver North in a strip written during the Iran–Contra affair.
 The original image from 1973 also returned as a flashback after the death of Richard Nixon in 1994 (with Mark's words crossed out and replaced with "Flawed!
 Flawed, Flawed, Flawed!!" to parody the rehabilitation of Nixon's reputation) and in 2017 during the Special Counsel investigation of President Donald Trump.

 Andy Lippincott, who died of AIDS, came down from heaven as an angel in a "dream sequence" to tell Mark that he is gay.
 (Mark was portrayed as heterosexual in the 1970s, though without much in the way of actual relationships.)
 Mark eventually publicly comes out, and forms a relationship with a gay political conservative named Chase.
 The two are united in a ceremony in Pago Pago, American Samoa by MacArthur, one-time assistant to then-Governor Duke.
 However, the two of them have more recently decided that they are not very happy with their relationship, and are thinking of getting a divorce, but are unable due to no documentation of the marriage taking place.
 In early 2007, Mark was forced out of the house by his partner Chase and began bitter rants of him on his radio show.
-He has since reconciled somewhat with Chase, and has had him on his radio show since their divorce.
+He has since reconciled somewhat with Chase, and has had him on his radio show and podcast since their divorce.
 They are friendly, but not "together".

 He has recently allowed his advancing age to show by "ceasing to dye" his hair brown, and is now grey-haired.